-claim on the firm's real assets and on the income that those assets will produce.
-A bank loan is a financial asset also.
-It gives the bank the right to get its money back plus interest.
-If the firm's operations can't generate enough income to repay the bank, the bank can force the firm into bankruptcy and stake a claim on its real assets.
+the bank can force the firm into bankruptcy and stake a claim on its real assets.
 Financial assets that can be purchased and traded by investors in public markets are called securities.
 The shares of stock issued by the public corporations in Table 1.1 are all securities.
-Entergy's 10-year bond in Table 1.1 is a security.
-But a bank loan from JPMorgan to Entergy is not called a security unless the bank resells the loan to public investors.
+Delta's 5-year bond in Table 1.1 also is a security.
+But a bank loan from JPMorgan to Delta is not called a security unless the bank resells the loan to public investors.

 The firm can issue an almost endless variety of financial assets.
 Suppose it decides to borrow.
 It can issue debt to investors, or it can borrow from a bank.
 It can borrow for 1 year or 20 years.
-If it borrows for 20 years, it can reserve the right to pay off the debt early if interest rates fall.
+If it borrows for 20 years, it can reserve the right to pay off the debt early.
 It can borrow in Paris, receiving and promising to repay euros, or it can borrow dollars in New York.
-(As Table 1.1 shows, Ford chose to borrow U.S. dollars, but it could have borrowed euros or Japanese yen instead.)
+(As Table 1.1 shows, GlaxoSmithKline chose to borrow euros, but it could have borrowed U.S. dollars or British pounds instead.)

 In some ways, financing decisions are less important than investment decisions.
 Financial managers say that "value comes mainly from the investment side of the balance sheet."
 Also, the most successful corporations sometimes have the simplest financing strategies.
 Take Microsoft as an example.
 It is one of the world's most valuable corporations.
-In early 2016, Microsoft shares traded for \$53 each.
-There were 7.91 billion shares outstanding.
-Therefore Microsoft's market value-its market capitalization or market cap-was $53 \times 7.91 = $419$ billion.
+In mid-2018, Microsoft shares traded for \$94 each.
+There were 7.71 billion shares outstanding.
+Therefore Microsoft's market value-its market capitalization or market cap-was $7.71 \times $94 = 725 billion.
 Where did this market value come from?
 It came from Microsoft's products, from its brand name and worldwide customer base, from its R&D, and from its ability to make profitable future investments.
 It did not come from sophisticated financing.
 Microsoft's financing strategy is very simple: It finances almost all investment by retaining and reinvesting operating cash flow.

 Financing decisions may not add much value compared to good investment decisions, but they can destroy value if they are stupid or ambushed by bad news.
 For example, when a consortium of investment companies bought the energy giant TXU in 2007, the company took on an additional \$40 billion in debt.
 This may not have been a stupid decision, but it did prove fatal.
-The consortium did not foresee the expansion of shale gas production and the resulting sharp fall in natural gas and electricity prices, and in April 2014 the company (renamed Energy Future Holdings) was bankrupt.
+The consortium did not foresee the expansion of shale gas production and the resulting sharp fall in natural gas and electricity prices.
+By April 2014 the company (renamed Energy Future Holdings) was bankrupt.